joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 Most of this work is review on the lecture and labs, so if you feel completely comfortable with variables and the lecture notes feel free to skip to the section labeled "Attached Exercise".
+This exercise page is a bit hefty, however.

 Lastly, if you finish early please help a friend nearby.
 If you don't have any, and can bear making new ones, find and make one then help them out.